OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 make -j "$cpu_count"
 cd ../..
 ```
-## Compiling TPls with the SBATCH Script
+## Compiling GEOS with a SBATCH Script

 The `compile_tpls.sbatch` file automates the build process.
 Before running it, create in the same directory a `build_utils` folder that contains `sherlock-custom.cmake`.
 To execute the script, run: